 This past Saturday July 2nd marked the fourteenth anniversary of the death of my favorite actor Jimmy Stewart.
 Over the span of his 89 years Stewart created an enduring movie legacy that is matched by few.
 But being one of Hollywood’s most revered film stars wasn’t all there was to the legend.
 Stewart was also a devoted husband and father, a humanitarian, a patriot, and a bona fide war hero.
 Here are a few things about him you may not have known.

 Stewart was a good student and would graduate from Princeton University.
 Interested in aviation from the time he was a child he earned his pilot’s license in 1935 and bought his first airplane.
 In the years ahead Jimmy would often fly cross-country to see his parents in Pennsylvania.
 With the outbreak of World War II at age 32, he enlisted in the Army and reported for duty as Private James Stewart and was assigned to the Army Air Corps at Moffett Field near San Francisco.
-Among the prerequisites to qualify for pilot wings was an additional 100 flying hours so Stewart bought them at his own expense at a nearby civilian field.
+Among the prerequisites to qualify for pilot wings was an additional 100 flying hours so Stewart paid for them out of his own pocket at a nearby civilian field.

 Stewart was a staunch supporter of the Republican party and a “hawk” on the Vietnam War, even after his son Ron, while serving as a Marine Corps Lieutenant, was killed in action there at the age of 24.
 Actor Henry Fonda was one of Jimmy’s best friends despite the two having far differing political opinions.
 An argument over politics once brought the two roommates to a fist fight, but they maintained their friendship by never discussing the subject again.
 Fonda and Stewart were Hollywood playboys but Jimmy settled down at age 41 and married his wife Gloria.
 The two remained together for 45 years until her death in 1994.